Generalized suffix array

-In computer science, a generalized suffix array (or GSA) is a suffix array containing all suffixes for a set of strings.
+In computer science, a generalized suffix array (GSA) is a suffix array containing all suffixes for a set of strings.
 Given the set of strings $S = S_1, S_2, S_3, ..., S_k$ of total length $n$, it is a lexicographically sorted array of all suffixes of each string in $S$.
 It is primarily used in bioinformatics and string processing.

 Functionality

 The functionality of a generalized suffix array is as follows: